 We have in licensed patents and patent applications directed to certain of our product candidates and related uses thereof.
 We also possess and in license substantial know how and trade secrets relating to the development and commercialization of our product candidates, including related manufacturing processes and technology.
-As of January 20, 2023, our owned and licensed patent portfolio consisted of fifteen licensed U.S. issued patents, one licensed U.S. pending patent applications, eight owned U.S. issued patents, eight owned U.S. pending patent applications, one pending Patent Cooperation Treaty ("PCT") application, and three owned U.S. provisional patent applications directed to CPI-818, ciforadenant and mupadolimab, and certain of our other proprietary technology, inventions, improvements or other potential product candidates.
-In addition, our owned and licensed patent portfolio included thirty-eight licensed patents, nine licensed patent applications, twenty-nine owned patents, and fifty-four owned patent applications pending in jurisdictions outside of the United States that are foreign counterparts to one or more of the foregoing U.S. patents and patent applications.
-The patents and patent applications outside of the United States in our portfolio are held primarily in Europe, Canada, Japan, Australia and China.
+As of February 1, 2024, our owned and licensed patent portfolio consisted of fourteen licensed U.S. issued patents, one licensed U.S. pending patent applications, ten owned U.S. issued patents, eight owned U.S. pending patent applications, two pending Patent Cooperation Treaty ("PCT") applications, and three owned U.S. provisional patent applications directed to soquelitinib, ciforadenant and mupadolimab, and certain of our other proprietary technology, inventions, improvements or other potential product candidates.
+In addition, our owned and licensed patent portfolio included thirty-eight licensed patents, eight licensed patent applications, thirty-eight owned patents, and twenty-six owned patent applications pending in jurisdictions outside of the United States that are foreign counterparts to one or more of the foregoing U.S. patents and patent applications.
+The patents and patent applications outside of the United States in our portfolio are held primarily in Europe, Canada, Japan, South Korea, Australia and China.